-Tracer systems were placed in the well during the well construction by horizontal side tracking, and multi-stage hydraulic fracturing (MSHF) was performed, with the parent borehole remaining in operation.
-This technology allows developing the reservoir drainage area with a lateral hole and bringing the oil reserves remaining in the parent borehole into production, which results in an increased well productivity and improved oil recovery rate.
+Marker systems were placed in the well during the well reconstruction by horizontal side tracking with the parent borehole remaining in production.
+This way of reconstruction allows development of the reservoir drainage area with a lateral hole and bringing the oil reserves from the parent borehole into production, which results in an increased flow rate and improved oil recovery rate.
+Placement of marker systems into parent borehole and side-track for fluid distribution monitoring allows to evaluate the flow rate from every borehole and estimate the effectiveness of performed well reconstruction.

-Tracer systems are placed into the parent borehole within a downhole sub installed into the well completion.
-Polymer-coated proppant pack was injected during multi-stage hydraulic fracturing to deliver the tracers to the side track lateral.
+Marker systems are placed into the parent borehole as a downhole sub installed into the well completion string.
+For the side-track polymer-coated marked proppant was injected during hydraulic fracturing to place markers.